Bira/octopus-carnival/projects.md

   reading the Dark Sun Campaign Setting, and I decided to do a parallel reading of the Creature Catalog.

+- [Let's Read the Dungeon Fantasy RPG][13]: My first non-D&D Let's Read, and a big one too.

 ## Let's Play!

 In which I play games and tell you about it.